IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 ## Build and Run Your Own Image

-To make the build process repeatable, use a `Containerfile`, which contains instructions to create the new layers of the image.
+We use a `Containerfile`, which contains the instructions to create the new layers of your image.
+Recall an image contains the entire file system that you want to use to run your virtual process in a container.

 - Review the provided `Containerfile`: